ayushmanbt/Portfolio2.0/pages/_posts/personalized_card.md

 date: 2019-12-31
 layout: default
 slug: new-year-personalized-card
 desc: Having a complex backend to do simple jobs is really easy.
-Buy\t it is challenging to flex your knowledge of javascript and make a simple personalized card.
+But it is challenging to flex your knowledge of javascript and make a simple personalized card.
 Today we are going to make that.
 main_img: /new_year_card/thumbnail.png
 tags: 2020, HTML, CSS, JS,
 ---